 - Flu-like symptoms: fever, headache, muscle and joint aches, and fatigue (low energy, feeling weak)

-- Blood clots.
+- Blood clots and events such as stroke and heart attack.
 A blood clot in your leg may cause your leg to swell, appear red and warm, and/or cause pain.
 A blood clot in your lungs may cause trouble breathing, pain when breathing, and/or chest pain.

-- Stroke.
+- Stroke which can be life-threatening.
 Symptoms of a stroke such as sudden numbness or weakness of your face, arm, or leg, especially on one side of your body; sudden confusion, trouble speaking or understanding; sudden trouble seeing in one or both eyes; sudden trouble walking, feeling dizzy, loss of balance or coordination; or sudden bad headache with no known cause.
 If you have any of these symptoms for 2 minutes, call 911.

 Treating Side Effects

 - Drink plenty of fluids (a minimum of eight glasses per day is recommended).

 - Keeping your pain under control is important to your well-being.
 Please tell your doctor or nurse if you are experiencing pain.

 - There are no known interactions of raloxifene with food.

 - Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs and others) you are taking before starting this medicine as there are known drug interactions with raloxifene.
 Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions.